jacobcancode/book-connect/car-talk.md

                 `;

                 chatBox.appendChild(messageDiv);
-                chatBox.scrollTop = chatBox.scrollHeight; // Scroll to the bottom
+                chatBox.scrollTop = chatBox.scrollHeight;

-                // Add event listeners for edit and delete buttons if (type === 'sent') {
+                // Add event listeners for edit and delete buttons if the message is sent by the user if (type === 'sent') {
                     messageDiv.querySelector('.edit-button').addEventListener('click', () => {
                         editMessage(id, text);